 The NSW Data Strategy recognises the ever increasing risks to privacy and cybersecurity as more and more data is collected, used and shared.
 The strategy outlines the need to establish safe, consistent and transparent approaches to data sharing, as well as the importance of having effective data governance practices.
 It is important for government to understand and align with community expectations.

-The strategy recommends conforming to the and the to establish trust with citizens, and ensure that data is safeguarded and used ethically.
-Additionally, the data strategy calls for engagement with Aboriginal communities to ensure alignment with and Indigenous Data Governance principles.
+The strategy recommends conforming to the NSW Government Customer and the Australian Digital and Data Ministers’ Meeting Trust to establish trust with citizens, and ensure that data is safeguarded and used ethically.
+Additionally, the data strategy calls for engagement with Aboriginal communities to ensure alignment with Indigenous Data and Indigenous Data Governance principles.

 Fostering culture, leadership and capability